Updating a single driver via Device Manager

 Some drivers do not come with an installer and need to be installed manually.
-This is done via Device Manager.
+This can be done via Device Manager.
 This guide will show you how.

 - Copy the driver files to a USB flash drive.